jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 11: January 14, 2021

+**Today's Progress:** Did a few more lessons in the regex section (to lesson #31).
+Finally worked out the logic for the binary to decimal calculator!

+**Thoughts:** I don't yet fully understand regex but I also like it.
+It seems very powerful.

+Figuring out the logic for the calculator felt so great... like I'd performed a magic trick!
+I used an html text input instead of number input in order to be able to loop through the digits and transform them with a Math.pow() using the index of the flipped number as the exponent.

 ### Day 10: January 13, 2021

 **Today's Progress:** Completed up to lesson #28 in the regex section of freeCodeCamp's JS certification which came in very handy for my binary to decimal calculator (though I'm still not finished that).
 Did a bit of work on a meeting time decider app with Gabrielle.
 We are each working on our own respective JavaScript and Python versions.